Determining Whether you Have a Third-Party Claim

 - You suffered a high-voltage electrical shock from exposed wiring or wiring not properly installed by a different contractor than your employer

 - The conduct of a worker with a record of violent behavior in the workplace caused your injury

 Article: Do I need a lawyer for a workplace injury?

 If another third party was responsible for your injury you may be compensated through a third-party claim for damages not paid through workers’ comp.
-Find out whether you should consider a lawyer for your workplace injury.
+Find out whether you should consider hiring a lawyer for a workplace injury.

 Just as workers’ compensation insurance has different rules depending on where you live, personal injury laws vary from state to state.
 Some of the items that vary by state include: statutes of limitations, comparative negligence laws, wrongful death provisions, damage caps, and negligence per se standards.
 A strong understanding of your state’s personal injury and workers’ comp laws is important in determining whether you have a third party claim that is worth pursuing.

 Tenacious Trial Lawyers With Deep Personal Injury Expertise

 Trammell Piazza represents clients in high stakes civil litigation throughout the nation, primarily in the Southeast.
 With offices in Texarkana and Little Rock, Arkansas, Trammell Piazza is known for its excellent legal reputation and substantial courtroom experience and recoveries.

 Our experienced trial lawyers fight for victims of catastrophic worker injuries, construction accidents and injuries due to defective or faulty equipment, inadequate safety measures and workplace negligence to achieve fair and reasonable compensation for the financial and personal impact caused by severe injuries.
 We keep you informed throughout the entire process, and our recoveries demonstrate our commitment to successful results that allow you to receive the care and financial resources to maintain the highest quality of life possible.